-Giving voice command
+Giving voice commands

-To operate NISSAN Voice Recognition, push and release the risk button located on the steering wheel.
+To operate voice recognition, push and release the r{ij} button located on the steering wheel.
 After the tone sounds, speak a command.

 The command given is picked up by the microphone, and voice feedback is given when the command is accepted.